 - 3 different testing times and dates (group test dates listed below)

-- Pay the $25 testing fee (Must be paid online prior to taking test)
+- Pay the $25 testing fee (Must be paid online or in person at the Cashier's Office prior to taking test)

 - Arrive at least 5 minutes early to your scheduled appointment